-To estimate the impact of the number of remaining teeth on social participation among older adults in Japan, we used an analytic approach that allows us to estimate the effects of different levels of exposure over time while controlling for time-variant covariates.
+To estimate the impact of the number of remaining teeth on social participation among older adults in Japan, we used an analytic approach that allowed us to estimate the effects of different levels of exposure over time while controlling for time-variant covariates.
 The estimates were obtained using a doubly-robust estimator (TMLE) in combination with a machine learning-based ensemble (Super Learner).
 To the best of our knowledge, this is the first study to estimate the effect of number of remaining natural teeth on social participation.
 Our findings show that having a relatively higher number of teeth during the follow-up period had a positive effect on social participation among older adults.
 In addition, a decrease in the observed number of teeth had a negative impact on social participation.
 These findings support our hypothesis and consistent with previous related research.

-Previous studies, however, were based on cross-sectional data and used the number of teeth as the outcome variable.8,10 Using longitudinal data and causal inference, this study added evidence related to the importance of maintaining an adequate number of teeth for frequent social participation among older adults.
+Previous studies, however, were based on cross-sectional data and used the number of teeth as the outcome variable.8,10 However, this association can be bi-directional and the effect of number of teeth on social participation has not been researched.
+Using longitudinal data and causal inference, this study added evidence related to the importance of maintaining an adequate number of teeth for frequent social participation among older adults.
 Given the consistent evidence that social participation improves older adults’ health and well-being, mechanisms that leads to increased levels of social participation should be promoted and encouraged.
 In this context, our findings emphasise the importance of older adults retaining a greater number of teeth, not only for obvious benefits on oral functions such as mastication and speech, but also to have better social relationships and thus reap the benefits associated with social participation.

 The mechanism that explains our findings is straightforward and intuitive.
 Teeth play an important role in social interactions such as smiling, speaking, eating, and maintaining facial aesthetics.28 As a result, tooth loss would naturally lead to a reluctance to engage in social activities.
 A recent cross sectional study by Koyama et al.29 examined the association between the number of teeth and social isolation among older adults using data from Japan and England.
 They found that having fewer teeth was significantly associated with being socially isolated in both countries.
 Although Koyama et al. investigated a different outcome (i.e., social isolation), the mechanism between the number of teeth and social isolation may be similar to that of current study.
 We believe that our study’s estimates, which were based on longitudinal data and a robust causal inference methodology, add compelling evidence to the link between oral health and social participation/interactions.